 A short film portraying student thoughts on studying Chemistry at the University of Surrey.

-A: A-Level Mathematics is not a requirement.
-Students are placed in two streams for Mathematics lectures in their first year, depending on whether they took A-Level Mathematics at school.
+A-Level Mathematics is not a requirement.
+Students are placed in two streams for mathematics lectures in their first year, depending on whether they took A-Level Mathematics at school.

-A: Yes.
+Yes.
 If you achieve AAA, we will give you the option to register for MChem from the beginning of your course.
 If you achieve AAB, then you will be initially registered for BSc.
-If then you are able to achieve an overall average of 60% or above by the end of the first year of your BSc degree, you will have the option to switch over to the MChem programme.
+If then you are able to achieve an overall average of 60 per cent or above by the end of the first year of your BSc course, you will have the option to switch over to the MChem course.

-A: The placement year is compulsory for MChem degrees and optional for BSc degrees.
+The placement year is compulsory for MChem courses and optional for BSc courses.
 However, we encourage all our students to take advantage of our placement year.

-A: As from 2014, the fee for all students (UK, EU, and Overseas) will be £1050.
-This covers the administration by the university in facilitating a placement and the academic visits during the placement.
+You will need to pay a reduced fee, which covers the administration by the university in facilitating a placement and the academic visits during the placement.

-A: Yes.
-The salary varies from company to company, but the average is around £17000, paid over two tax years.
+Yes.
+The salary varies from company to company.